 A person who was brought up in a family where gambling was considered a normal pastime activity or one of their parents suffered from a gambling disorder can develop it themselves later in life.
 Also, people who start gambling young are more susceptible to having gambling problems.

 Emotional trauma can trigger a gambling disorder or lead to mental help problems that can be a risk factor for developing it.
 A person who is depressed or anxious may gamble to feel better.
-If they happen to be lucky and hit a big win, it can result in false expectations of gambling.
+If they happen to be lucky, it can result in false expectations of gambling.
 The same goes for people who have financial problems.
 These people can get hooked on gambling as they believe that this form of entertainment can solve their problems.

 Is retirement a premise to gambling addiction?